 By starting a conversation months before.

-Each of people above included Spotify in their bio, so you can easily find them.
+Each of the people above included Spotify in their bio, so you can easily find them.

 Now, leave a thoughtful comment on their posts every once in a while.
 Drop a like or two if you're feeling bold.

 Which we all know is the biggest unspoken advantage in any job search.